dart-lang/pub-dev/doc/help-scoring.md

 To determine if your package supports the latest versions of dependencies prior to publishing, run the `pub outdated` command (Dart SDK) or `flutter pub outdated` command (Flutter SDK).

+### Null-safety

+This category will award points to packages that have updated to null-safety.

 ## Calculating pub points prior to publishing